remoshock/remoshock/README.md

 can reach the IP address of the computer.
 For example because both devices are in the same Wifi network.

-You may make the server available via Internet, if your computer has a public IP-address, either directly or via a tunnel.
+You may make the server available on the Internet, if your computer has a public IP-address, either directly or via a tunnel.
 Furthermore SSH reverse port forwarding does work.
 This documentation, however, will not go into detail on how to make a server available to the Internet.

 `./pyshockserver.py` will start the server and print the URL.
-The port and authentication token may beconfigured in pyshock.ini.
+The port and authentication token may be configured in pyshock.ini.

 ~~~~
 usage: pyshockserver.py [-h] [-v] [--certfile cert_and_key.pem] [--version]